Franz-Ulrich Hartl: Research

 Hartl was known for his discovery of chaperone-mediated protein folding, made together with Arthur L. Horwich.
 Protein folding is the process where proteins attain their three-dimensional shapes required to be functional.
-His research on chaperones began during his time at the Ludwig Maximilian University of Munich.
+His research on chaperones began during his time at LMU Munich.
 Soon after he arrived at Munich in 1985, the scientific field confirmed that proteins inside cells had to unfold before and crossing the mitochondrial membrane to enter mitochondria and then refold afterwards, and that heat shock proteins interacted with proteins before they crossed the mitochondrial or the cell membrane.
 This made the mitochondria a nice model to study protein folding.
 However, the long-held belief was that proteins fold spontaneously.

-Walter Neupert, the Ludwig Maximilian University of Munich professor under Hartl was working, introduced Hartl to Arthur L. Horwich.
-Using a mutant strain of yeast that could import a certain protein (ornithine transcarbamylase) into the mitochondria but the protein could not fold or become functional once inside the mitochondria.
+Walter Neupert, the LMU Munich professor under Hartl was working, introduced Hartl to Arthur L. Horwich.
+Using a mutant strain of yeast that could import a certain protein (ornithine transcarbamylase) into the mitochondria, but the protein could not fold or become functional once inside the mitochondria.
 They found the gene mutated in this mutant strain was identical to a previously discovered gene, HSP60.
 The HSP60 protein, encoded by the HSP60 gene, belongs to a family of chaperones called chaperonin.

 Next, Hartl and Horwich investigated how the HSP60 protein helped proteins fold.
 They looked at another protein, dihydrofolate reductase, in Neurospora crassa, a fungus species, and found ATP, the energy currency in cells, is required for the HSP60 protein helping other proteins fold.
 Their finding showed HSP60-mediated protein folding is dependent on energy.

 Hartl continued studying chaperones and protein folding after moving to the Memorial Sloan Kettering Cancer Center, focusing on the mechanism by which chaperones helping other proteins fold.
 He turned to the E. coli counterpart of the eukaryotic HSP60 protein, known as GroEL, and its helper protein GroES.
 His group showed chaperone-mediated folding actually consisted of a series of steps, and that multiple chaperones passed off partially folded proteins from one to the next.
 His group also found GroEL and GroES together formed a cage inside which the target protein was trapped and folded.

 More recently, Hartl's work expanded to proteostasis, which a cell's regulation of protein biosynthesis, protein folding, protein trafficking, and protein degradation, and how abnormalities in proteostasis can cause protein aggregation and diseases.